IAMconsortium/nomenclature/doc/source/usage.rst

 * Every variable **must have** a **unit**, which should be compatible with the Python package `iam-units <https://github.com/iamconsortium/units>`_.
 * The unit attribute can also be empty, i.e., the variable is *dimensionless*.
 * All other attributes such as "description" are optional.
 It is recommended to provide a description for better documentation.
 * For region aggregation, the pyam function `aggregate_region
   <https://pyam-iamc.readthedocs.io/en/stable/api/iamdataframe.html#pyam.IamDataFrame.aggregate_region>`_
   is used.
 Attributes provided in a mapping that match the parameters "components", "method", "weight" or "drop_negative_weights" will be used in the aggregation.
+* A variable can be designated to be skipped during region aggregation by adding "skip-region-aggregation: True".

 Region
 ~~~~~~